 LS 3: Heredity; inheritance and variation of traits

-- Increase their understanding of science concepts as they relate to bypass surgery.
+- Increase their understanding of science concepts as they relate to heart surgery.

 - Have an increased awareness of STEM careers.